arthurmco/shissue/README.md

    password.

  * You can also store the username inside git configuration (using `git config`).
 Use `git config shissue.username <<username>>` for storing the github username, and you won't have to type it.

+ * In Gitlab, you have the [personal access token](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html) for accessing repos without needing a password.
+Use `git config shissue.token <<token>>` to set it inside shissue.

 To see a video of shissue in action, check the video below: